edu008/SDA2/README.md

 #### Start Docker Compose:

-In the project folder, locate the `docker-compose.yml` file.
+In the project folder, ensure Docker is started, then locate the `docker-compose.yml` file.
 Run the following command to set up the database and services:

 ```bash
 docker compose up -d
 ```